ZILtoid1991/pixelperfectengine/docs/formats/modulesetup.md

 ```

 Where the first parameters in the nameless tags are the parameter identifiers, and the second parameters are the values
-themselves (int, uint, double, and string are allowed).
+themselves (int, long, bool, double, and string are allowed).
 Usually preset identifiers work something like this:

 * bits 0-6: preset number
 * bits 7-20: bank number

+PResets can be named if one chooses so.

 # Condition codes